spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 3. Open Yves, act as a guest and logged-in user, do searches, filter results, open product pages after search, add products to cart, do order placement.
 4. Go to [Algolia Dashboard](https://dashboard.algolia.com/) and open Events from Data Sources section - `https://dashboard.algolia.com/apps/$APP_ID$/events/debugger`.
-5. Check that you see events from your site here.
+5. Check that you see events from your website here.